 Time: 6-8 pm

 The Why & How of Visual Supports

 Are you working with children who are still learning to speak, read, and comprehend language?
 Do you care for an English Language Learner?
 Do you notice children in your care struggling to transition from one activity or routine to the next?
 Are you encountering challenging behavior that cannot be redirected verbally?
 In this workshop participants will learn how visual supports in the child care environment can help all children communicate needs, interests, and emotions.
 Participants will also learn how to set children up to succeed in developing language, following routines, schedules, social & behavioral expectations, and navigating their environment.
-To register for this event, you may contact your county ICES office or fill out your county’s registration form below.

 Observation, Screening, Assessment, & Documentation